Energy bill and utility assistance programs in Arkansas.

 Low income Arkansas customers can get help for paying utility bills.
-There are several assistance programs and resources available that individuals throughout the state can take advantage of.
-Some of the programs are offered by utility companies that operate in the state, some are provided by non-profits and charities, and others are offered by government programs and agencies.
+There are several government assistance programs and resources offered directly by utility providers.
+There are services including payment plans, abatements, utility disconnection prevention programs, financial aid, free weatherization measures and government grants that can be used by struggling Arkansas households.
+Some of the programs are offered by utility companies that operate in the state, some are provided by non-profits and charities, and others are offered by government agencies.
+Find details below.

-While most companies and their programs are listed below, you can find additional ways to get help with electric bills, read about disconnection laws and regulations, and other services.
+While most companies and their assistance programs (as well as government resources) are listed below, you can find additional ways to get help with electric bills.
+Arkansas families can read about disconnection laws and regulations, free energy conservation measures, and other services.

 CenterPoint Energy administers the Good Neighbor Fuel Fund.
 It is a charity/donation program, and the Good Neighbor Fuel Fund is partners and is both integrated and coordinated with the federal government LIHEAP program by supplementing LIHEAP dollars after the assistance program has ended or when benefits are insufficient to meet the household's energy and heating bill needs.
 Call 1-800-992-7552.

 CenterPoint Energy offers other financial assistance and low income payments plans to Arkansas customers.
 Or customer service representatives can refer people to non-profit organizations or government aid such as LIHEAP.
 More on Arkansas CenterPoint Energy assistance programs.

 Liberty Utilities / Empire District Electric Company – This Arkansas based utility company runs the Empire's Action to Support the Elderly (EASE).
 This particular financial assistance program provides both late fee waivers and assistance for paying security deposits for seniors who are age 60 and older.
 In addition assistance is also available for disabled and/or low income customers.
 Call 417-624-0300 or 1-800-206-2300 to learn more or to apply for aid.